dorellang/insight/DOCS.md

 **Returns**: `google.maps.Marker` - internal marker
 <a name="niclabs.insight.map.marker.Marker.clickable"></a>
 ######Marker.clickable([activate])
-Let the marker listen to click events
+Get/activate clickable status for the marker

-When clicked the marker will trigger a generalized event with the particular data for the marker
+When clicked the marker will trigger a `niclabs.insight.map.marker.Marker#marker_pressed` event with the particular data for the marker

 **Params**